 Summary: All the Saints of Ireland.
-The early Irish Martyrologies and the Stowe Missal give a firm basis to devotion to the saints of Ireland.
+The early Irish Martyrologies and the Stowe Missal give a firm basis for devotion to the saints of Ireland.
 The feast celebrates the gifts and the glory of God in his saints, their sharing in the paschal mystery of Christ, our communion with them in Christ, their example and their intercession for us, the pilgrim Church, the sustaining power of the Eucharist, the hope of eternal life.

+Pope Benedict XV beatified Oliver Plunkett in 1920 and during his papacy (1914-22) the Feast of All the Saints of Ireland was instituted.
 Oliver was canonised in 1975, thus becoming the first new Irish saint for almost seven hundred years.
-It recalls especially the seventeen Irish Martyrs of the 16th and 17th centuries who were beatified by Pope John Paul II in 1992 and many others who died as a result of persecution during what in Ireland are known as the Penal Times“.
+It recalls especially the seventeen Irish Martyrs of the 16th and 17th centuries who were beatified by Pope John Paul II in 1992 and many others who died as a result of persecution during what in Ireland are known as the “Penal Times“.

 Patrick Duffy comments on the significance of the feast.